vaibhav-OP/vaibhav-OP/README.md

 - 👋 Hi, I’m @vaibhav-OP
-- 👀 I’m interested in developing websites, applications and discord bots 🤭
+- 👀 I’m interested in developing websites/desktop applications 🤭
-- 🌱 I’m currently learning electron and reactjs
+- 🌱 I’m currently learning go and rust
 - 💞️ I’m looking to collaborate on anything related to javascript
 - 📫 reach me on discord vaibhav#6771